Deep Clone User Permissions

 Give all needed permissions to the appropriate users

-“Browse Projects”
+“Browse Spaces”

 “Deep Clone for Jira - Single/Epic Clone”